How to Move a Piano: Professional piano movers are best

 The piano at rest in its new home: Tuning required

-After your piano is in place in its new home, be sure to have it rest in an area that has low humidity and few changes in temperature.
+After your piano is in place in its new home, be sure to have it rest in an area with low humidity and few changes in temperature.
 This can affect the tuning of the piano.
 Too much sunlight can damage the finish on the piano, as well.

 Once in place, you’ll want to have the piano tuned as even a good move can result in some mild changes affecting the piano’s tuning.